carltonj2000/bitcoin-notary/README.md

 - `with test users` from the `star-data.json` file
   - `star registration` registers all the stars in the `star-data.json` file.
   - `star lookup by` looks up stars by wallet address, block hash and block height.
-It compares them to a retrieved copy of the blockchain data.
+It verifies them with a retrieved copy of the blockchain data.

 # Scratch pad